ITDS-PT/xeoapidocs/README.md

 Welcomo the XEO API Documentation, this respository contains documentation and examples for the 2.0 version API of the XEO Framework (www.xeoframework.org)

-This documentation is split in several pages, namely
+This documentation is split in several pages, namely:

 * [Concepts and base API](docs/concepts.md)
 * [Creating and Loading Instances](docs/instances.md)